 If you are required to pay for PMI for the life of the loan, you probably will want to refinance out of your FHA mortgage eventually.

-#8 Assets and Reserves Not Required
+#8 Assets and Reserves Not Required with a FHA Mortgage

 FHA is most interested in your income and your credit score.
 It is not a requirement generally to have several months of mortgage payments in reserve.
 Nor do you need to have a large amount of assets.